Emma's Revolution: Activism

 Emma's Revolution performed the night before Occupy D.C. began in 2011.
 David Montgomery of The Washington Post noted how "new movement music" such as Emma's Revolution "identifies deeper streams that seem to link disparate cultures of rebellion in the United States and other parts of the world."

-Both Humphries and Opatow are featured in American artist Robert Shetterly's Americans Who Tell the Truth portrait series, which travels the country.
+Both Humphries and Opatow are featured in American artist Robert Shetterly's portrait series Americans Who Tell the Truth, which travels the country.